Asset Intelligence and Management

 2. Maintain adequate inventory levels

 Having the right inventory level – not too much and not too little – is the key to striking a balance between meeting customer demand and having cash flow problems.
-This means a business never has to say no to its customers due to understocking and also doesn’t incur exceptionally high costs by overstocking.
+This means a business never has to say no to its customers due to understocking, and doesn’t incur exceptionally high costs by overstocking.

 Without the right inventory count, businesses suffer from lower profits due to the cash stuck in inventory and the additional costs of managing the inventory in the warehouse.
 For instance, 43% of small businesses do not track inventory at all or use manual methods – leading to lost capital and high costs.